Published September 2021; last reviewed May 2023

 - Smoking cessation is the only COPD intervention that reduces mortality.

-- For COPD use a stepwise addition of SABA > LAMA or LABA > LAMA+LABA.
+- For most COPD patients with dyspnea or exacerbations, a LABA-LAMA is an appropriate first step according to the 2023 GOLD guidelines.
 Consider ICS with LABA if eosinophils are elevated, exacerbations persist, or evidence of reactive airway disease.

 - Exacerbations should be treated with a combination of short-acting inhalers, steroids, and antibiotics.